 BUYING THE FARM

 In 2017, it was time to make the leap of buying a farm.
-Searching from East Georgia to North Carolina, Jeni and Daniel decided on 80 acres with a house in Unions Mills, NC.
+Searching from Georgia, Tennessee to Carolinas, Jeni and Daniel decided on 80 acres with a house in Unions Mills, NC.
 With the help of the USDA Farm Service Agency loan program, funding was secured.
-Now as owners of the land they farm, the potential for innovation has increased.
+Now as owners of the land they farm the potential for innovation has increased.

 JOURNEY INTO WELLNESS

-In late 2017, elderberry, an age old natural remedy for cold and flu that Jeni had made and given to family since 2011, came into the mainstream of America.
+In late 2017, elderberry, an age old wellness tradition that Jeni had made and given to family since 2011, came into the mainstream of America.
 The opportunity then arose for them to plant, grow, harvest and produce Elderberry Syrup locally.
 Darby Farms Elderberry Syrup in now widely distributed throughout America.
 This inspired Jeni and Daniel to diversify the farm further to plant medicinal and food producing plants and trees in an integrated system with animals called silvopasture.
 The silvopasture technique is thousands of years old and merged with modern day technologies of electric fencing, water management and plant selection just might be the key to climate change mitigation.
 More healing products will be offered in the coming months.